akuklev/akuklev/what-are-dependent-types.md

 § Advanced examples
 -------------------

-Now let's turn our attention to the function `printf()`.
-In the example above, it was used to print “Hello, world!” and “Hello, {name}!”:
+Now let us take a closer look at the function `printf()` that was used to print “Hello, world!” and “Hello, {name}!” in the Example 1:
 ```c
 printf( "Hello, world!" );
 ...